fpo33a/pfa-iris-kafka/README.md

 - "model"
 - "iris"

-The "model" topic stores the PMML XML information of the ML model.
+The "model" topic stores the PFA json information of the ML model.
 It can be loaded using the *ModelPublisher.java* class

 The "iris" topic contains the real time information on iris features to be checked.
 Record format is csv and looks like this: